Theophano Martinakia: Family

 Born in c.
 866/67, she was a daughter of Constantine Martinakios and Anna.
 Her family, the Martinakioi, were related to the Amorian dynasty, which ruled the Byzantine Empire from 820 to 867.
-Theophanes Continuatus, a continuation of the chronicle of Theophanes the Confessor by writers active during the reign of Constantine VII, records the story of a possible ancestor during the reign of Theophilos (reigned 829–842).

-According to said story, there was an elder Martinakios related by marriage to Theophilos.
-A prophecy circulated at the time predicted that the family of Martinakios would come to rule the Byzantine Empire.
-In reaction Theophilos forced his kinsman to become a monk and convert his personal house into a monastery.
+In the decades prior to Theophano's birth, a prophecy had predicted that the family of Martinakios would take the throne.
+In reaction, the Amorian emperor Theophilos forced his kinsman Martinakes to become a monk and convert his personal house into a monastery.

-Christian Settipani has suggested the Martinakioi family could share common ancestry with the Phrygian Dynasty, allowing descendants some claim to the throne.
-He has suggested the relation may be through one of the sisters of dynasty founder Michael II.
-The origins of the dynasty are poorly recorded.

 Empress

-The chronicle of Symeon Metaphrastes places the marriage of Leo VI and Theophano in the sixteenth year of the reign of Basil I (c.
-883).
-Basil was the official father of Leo VI by Eudokia Ingerina.
-However Eudokia was the mistress of his predecessor Michael III who was suspected to be the natural father of the prince.

-In any case the marriage was arranged by Basil I and forced on Leo VI.
-The poor relation of father and son may have played a part in the eventual failure of this marriage.
-Basil died on 29 August, 886.
+The chronicle of Symeon Metaphrastes places the marriage of Leo VI and Theophano in the sixteenth year of the reign of Basil I, that is, between September 882 and September 883.
+The marriage was arranged by Basil I and forced on Leo VI, and its eventual failure may have been influenced by the poor relation of father and son.
+Basil died on 29 August 886.
 Leo succeeded him to the throne and Theophano became his empress.

-She was an educated and deeply religious woman.
-According to the Byzantine tradition of hagiography about her, Theophano devoted most of her days to prayers, psalms and hymns to God.
-She was reportedly the builder or patron of the Monastery of Saint Anastasia the Protector from Potions (Hagia Anastasia Pharmacolytria) in Chalkidiki.